deity-io/falcon-platform-docs/docs/platform/client/theming/css-mapping.md

 `@deity/falcon-ui` uses a mapping function to define 2 things:

-- CSS property shortcuts
+- CSS property shortcuts, 'responsive props'
 - Which key from the theme object is used for each CSS property.

-## CSS Shortcuts
+## CSS Shortcuts / Respoonsive Props

 To keep your code slim `@deity/falcon-ui` maps certain component props to css properties.